ga-wdi-lessons/build-tools/readme.md

 ```
 <details>
 <summary>
-What is `gulp.src`?
+Q. What is `gulp.src`?
 </summary>
 <br>

 ```

-`gulp.src` is specifying our file source paths.
+gulp.src is specifying our file source paths.
 It can also take an array of source paths.

 ```